Mobile Technology is Changing the Construction Experience

 Construction engineering company Batson-Cook Construction discovered its workforce was challenged in several ways with unreliable consumer-grade devices.
 The long days on site in the southern heat and bright sunlight took a toll on their computers.
 The company replaced its consumer-grade devices with the rugged TOUGHBOOK 33.

-After adopting the new devices, workdays and processes became more streamlined and ultimately alleviated worker frustration with things like battery life and screen glare.
+After embracing mobile technology, workdays and processes became more streamlined and ultimately alleviated worker frustration with things like battery life and screen glare.
 The TOUGHBOOK 33 checks off many boxes that contribute to a significant reduction in downtime and an increase in efficiency.

 Help with Layout and Planning